Please click on your procedure for more information:

-We are located between Corporate Dr and Ranchester Dr in the Le Ho Village center.
+We are located between Corporate Dr and Ranchester Dr in the Bellaire Medical Plaza.

 Will Bellaire Diagnostic Imaging accept my insurance?

 We accept most insurance plans, including those under Medicare and Medicaid.
-Click Insurance Plans for a list of plans we accept.
+Click Insurance Plans for a list of plans we are in-network with.
 If your insurance is not listed, please give us a call at (832) 239-8538.